FORUM Conference Center

-Saturday, December 7, 2019
+Saturday, December 3, 2022

-Last Year’s Honorary Chair
+This Year’s Honorary Chair

 Rotary Club of Fishers Charity Ball Mission

-About Water Is Life
+About Water is Life

 Clean water, sanitation, and hygiene education are basic necessities for a healthy environment and a productive life.
 When people have access to clean water and sanitation, waterborne diseases decrease, children stay healthier and attend school more regularly, and mothers can spend less time carrying water and more time helping their families.
 Safe potable water free from any impurities is a basic need of the people in any community.